>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 ‘You’re leaving school at the first chance,’ said Dad.
 ‘I want you out earning a wage.’

 A big stink in the papers about a sex education film caught my eye.
-Helga, the most sexually explicit film ever seen on British screens, had been granted an A certificate on the grounds that it was educational.
+Helga, the most sexually explicit film ever to be seen on British screens had been granted an A certificate on the grounds that it was educational.
 And it was showing at the Classic (formerly the Odeon).

 Wahay!